-A. Don't partially close the dump valve if the water level in the tank keeps falling.
-Wait until the water level is about 12 cm from the bottom, close the dump valve and re-open the isolating valve on that side (i.e. re-establish circulation through the system).
+However if the mains supply is still poor, don't partially close the dump valve if the water level in the tank keeps falling.
+Wait until the water level is about 12 cm from the bottom, and proceed as follows according to whether you are carrying out the initial dump or the final dump.

-However, leave the water inlet tap OPEN, and allow the tank to fill until the level is close to maximum.
+Initial dump: rotate the dump valve to re-establish circulation through the system, leave the water inlet tap OPEN, and allow the tank to fill until the level is close to maximum, before returning to dump mode.